metio/terraform-provider-k8s/docs/data-sources/beegfs_csi_netapp_com_beegfs_driver_v1_manifest.md

 Required:

 - `key` (String) The label key that the selector applies to.
-- `operator` (String) Represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists, DoesNotExist.
+- `operator` (String) Represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists, DoesNotExist.
 Gt, and Lt.

 Optional:

 - `values` (List of String) An array of string values.
-If the operator is In or NotIn,the values array must be non-empty.
-If the operator is Exists or DoesNotExist,the values array must be empty.
-If the operator is Gt or Lt, the valuesarray must have a single element, which will be interpreted as an integer.This array is replaced during a strategic merge patch.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+If the operator is Gt or Lt, the values array must have a single element, which will be interpreted as an integer.
+This array is replaced during a strategic merge patch.

 <a id="nestedatt--spec--node_affinity_controller_service--preferred_during_scheduling_ignored_during_execution--preference--match_fields"></a>